A New Development to Treat Migraines

 An accidental discovery to treat migraines

-It is odd, but little by little it was noticed that all of the women who suffered chronic migraines who had treatments to remove wrinkles between the eyebrows with botox, stated their their headaches had disappeared, without knowing why.
+It is odd, but little by little it was noticed that all of the women who suffered chronic migraines who had treatments to remove wrinkles between the eyebrows with botox, stated that their headaches had disappeared, without knowing why.

 - Since then, they’ve done various studies about the efficacy of medical procedures for migraines.
 They are trying to determine if simply injecting botox works or if the answer was in blocking the muscle under the eyebrows known as the corrugator nerve.